josephclaytonhansen/c-sharp-challenges/README.md

 <details>
   <summary>Hint</summary>

-HINT: You can use a loop to make printing topping information easier
+HINT: This may be easier with a list.
+See https://www.c-sharpcorner.com/article/c-sharp-list/
 </details>

 ### Challenge 7